The installation and usage of NixOSCompose differs in function of the state at

-The installation and usage of NixOSCompose differs in function of the state at which the project you are working on is.
-In the case of a new project you will want to install the nxc
+which the project you are working on is.
+In the case of a new project you will

-link to the project.
-Invoking nxc
+to use the version of nxc link to the project.
+Invoking nxc in an embedded

-in an embedded way is described in Linked/project embedded nxc
+way is described in

 Requirements